 If you die relatively soon after taking out a policy, then your loved ones should end up with a lump sum that is worth much more than the premiums you’ve paid in.

 Another advantage is that the policy will pay out a fixed lump sum when you die.
 Even though this payout will usually be a relatively low amount, at least you can be certain that it won’t change, and there’s no investment risk involved.
-Costs are also relatively inexpensive, with premiums often starting from around £5 a month.

-Downsides of over 50s cover
+Downsides of life insurance for over 50s

 As the maximum payout from an over 50s life insurance policy is usually around £3,000, this is unlikely to be enough to provide financial security for your loved ones when you die.